-- Two weeks prior to their demonstration, RANGER class teams must submit an electronic copy of their Company Spec Sheet, system interconnection diagram (SID), and, if applicable, their fluid power schematic and laser safety specifications to the MATE Center.
+- Two weeks prior to their demonstration or video submission, RANGER class teams must submit an electronic copy of their Company Spec Sheet, system interconnection diagram (SID), and, if applicable, their fluid power schematic and laser safety specifications to the MATE Center.
 This information will be reviewed for any potential safety or design specifications violations.
 Teams will be notified within a week if there is a concern.
-(See the RANGER Competition Manual for more information about the Company Spec Sheet and SID.) - Regardless of where the demonstration takes place, the water depth for the demonstration must be greater than 1.5 meters. - Teams that modify their vehicles between the time of their demonstrations and the international competition must submit a list that describes the specific modifications along with their revised Company Spec Sheet (see the Engineering & Communication section of the EXPLORER Competition Manual for information about submitting).
+(See the RANGER Competition Manual for more information about the Company Spec Sheet and SID.) - Regardless of where the demonstration takes place, the water depth for the demonstration must be greater than 1.5 meters. - Teams that modify their vehicles between the time of their demonstrations and the international competition must submit a list that describes the specific modifications along with their revised Company Spec Sheet and Technical Documentation 4 weeks prior to the event (see the Engineering & Communication section of the EXPLORER Competition Manual for information about submitting).
 These teams must also be prepared to explain their modifications to the safety check officials and the judges presiding over their engineering presentation during the international event.